Wrangell Island

 Wrangell Island (Остров Врангеля) is an island in the Alexander Archipelago in the Alaska Panhandle of southeastern Alaska.
 It is 28.5 mi long and 3.75 to 14.2 mi wide.
 It has a land area of 210.05 sqmi, making it the 29th largest island in the United States.
 Wrangell is separated from the mainland by the narrow Blake Channel.

+History

 The first European to sight the island was James Johnstone, one of George Vancouver’s officers during his 1791-1795 expedition, in 1793.
 He only charted its east coast, not realizing it was an island.

-It was occupied in 1834 by the Russians.
-It is named after Ferdinand Wrangel, a Baltic German explorer in Russian service, and government official.
-From 1867 to 1877 it was a U.S. military post; later it became an outfitting point for hunters and explorers, and for miners using the Stikine River route to the Yukon.
+The island was occupied in 1834 by the Russians.

+It is named after Ferdinand von Wrangel, a Baltic German explorer in Russian naval service, and a Russian government official.
+He was appointed chief manager of the Russian-American Company in 1829, effectively the first married governor of its settlements in North America (present day Alaska).
+Wrangel cultivated potatoes on the island, started mines, laid out roads, built bridges and government buildings and recorded geographical and ethnographical observations in a report to the navy, in his years as governor, 1829 to 1835.